Chicken Pox

 - Increased sleepiness

-- Contact with fluid from the blisters
+- Direct Contact with Rash

 If you haven't had chickenpox as a child or haven't got the chickenpox vaccination, you're at risk of acquiring it as an adult.
 Other aspects to consider are: